-POGA is funded by the three provincial oat entities from Alberta, Saskatchewan, and Manitoba.
+POGA is funded by the three provincial entities with MOGA being the second largest supporter.
 All three associations collect a 50 cent per tonne check-off from every tonne of oats grown for sale in their respective province.
-Each province is governed by a six-member board of directors and all are board members of the POGA.
+Each province is governed by a sixmember board of directors and all are board members of the POGA.

-The Executive Director, guided by the POGA board of directors, manages the administrative and policy duties of the provincial organizations and the overall approval/ monitoring of projects that are mutually beneficial to all three entities.
-Some projects continue to be provincially directed and therefore funded directly from the provincial organization.
+The Executive Director, guided by the board of directors, manages the administrative and policy duties of the provincial organizations.
+In addition, through POGA, she manages the monitoring of projects that are mutually beneficial to all three entities.
+Some projects continue to be provincially directed and therefore funded directly from the provincial organizations.